 Benny Hill

 Hill received a BAFTA Television Award for Best Writer and a Rose d'Or, and he was nominated for the BAFTA for Best Entertainment Performance and for two Emmy Awards for Outstanding Variety.
-In 1990, Anthony Burgess described Hill as "a comic genius steeped in the British music hall tradition".
+In 1990 Anthony Burgess described Hill as "a comic genius steeped in the British music hall tradition".
 In 2006, Hill was voted by the British public number 17 in ITV's poll of TV's 50 Greatest Stars.

 Outside television, Hill starred in films including the Ealing comedy Who Done It?
 (1956), Those Magnificent Men in Their Flying Machines (1965), Chitty Chitty Bang Bang (1968) and The Italian Job (1969).
-His comedy song, "Ernie (The Fastest Milkman in the West)", was 1971's number one Christmas song on the UK singles chart and earned Hill an Ivor Novello Award from the British Academy of Songwriters, Composers and Authors in 1972.
+His comedy song, "Ernie (The Fastest Milkman in the West)", was 1971's Christmas number one on the UK singles chart and earned Hill an Ivor Novello Award from the British Academy of Songwriters, Composers and Authors in 1972.

 Biography from the Wikipedia article Benny Hill.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.